 Handwashing.
 This is the single most important way to prevent the spread of germs.
-Health care workers should wash their hands or use an alcohol-based hand cleaner before and after treating each patient.
-T
+Healthcare workers should wash their hands or use an alcohol-based hand cleaner before and after treating each patient.

 Limit the use of breathing machines.
-Patients who are on ventilators should be checked often to see if they are able to breathe without the ventilators.
+People who are on ventilators should be checked often to see if they are able to breathe without the ventilators.